braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 ![Example catalog ID and associated CSV files in a list below the upload zone][2]

-## Using a catalog in a message
+## Using catalogs in a message

-To use a catalog in a message, you'll need the catalog ID.
+To use your catalog in a message, you'll need the catalog ID.
 For our example scenario, the catalog ID for our Games catalog is `6171a881759044006998ed9a`.

 ### Step 1: Retrieve an item